Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-We can have a candidate that says start withdrawing.
+We can have a candidate that says, start withdrawing.

-Let's let's start withdrawing down now, but we can have a candidate on our debate stage and do that.
+Let's start withdrawing down now, but we can have a candidate on our debate stage and do that.

 The Democrats cannot have on their stage somebody who says, let's win it.